CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

 \subsubsection{Task Design}

-We designed five distinct tasks to evaluate different facets of robotic capability, ranging from basic manipulation to semantic reasoning and deformable object interaction.
-Please refer to Fig.~\ref{fig:exp_real_vis} for a visualization of the task processes. \begin{enumerate} \item \textbf{Pick and Place (Seen):} Evaluates basic manipulation proficiency.
-We utilize a set of 10 objects seen during the pre-training phase.
-Each object is tested in 2 trials, totaling 20 episodes per model. \item \textbf{Pick and Place (OOD):} Tests generalization to novel geometries and textures.
-We select 10 objects strictly unseen in the training data, conducting 20 trials per model. \item \textbf{Pack the Doll:} A long-horizon task requiring multi-stage planning: picking up a doll, placing it precisely into a box, and closing the lid.
-This tests the model's ability to handle precise geometric constraints.
-We collected 200 teleoperated demonstrations for fine-tuning.
-Each model is evaluated over 10 trials. \item \textbf{Fold T-shirt:} A challenging bimanual task involving deformable objects.
-Starting with a flat T-shirt, the robot must execute a folding sequence requiring coordinated dual-arm motion.
-We utilize 200 fine-tuning demonstrations and evaluate over 10 trials. \item \textbf{Make Bouquets:} Focuses on instruction following and semantic grounding.
-Five distinct wool flowers are presented; the robot must identify and place two specific flowers into a vase based on natural language instructions.
-We collected 100 demonstrations for each of two specific flower combinations.
-Each model is evaluated 10 times per combination. \end{enumerate}
+We designed five tasks to evaluate capabilities ranging from basic manipulation to semantic reasoning and deformable-object interaction.
+Fig.~\ref{fig:exp_real_vis} shows the task procedures. \begin{enumerate} \item \textbf{Pick and Place (Seen):} Evaluates basic manipulation.
+We use 10 objects seen during pretraining and test each object in two trials, giving 20 episodes per model. \item \textbf{Pick and Place (OOD):} Tests generalization to novel geometries and textures.
+We use 10 objects unseen in the training data and run 20 trials per model. \item \textbf{Pack the Doll:} Requires long-horizon, multi-stage planning: picking up a doll, placing it precisely into a box, and closing the lid.
+This task tests precise geometric reasoning.
+We collected 200 teleoperated demonstrations for fine-tuning and evaluated each model over 10 trials. \item \textbf{Fold T-shirt:} Tests bimanual manipulation of deformable objects.
+Starting from a flat T-shirt, the robot must execute a folding sequence with coordinated dual-arm motion.
+We use 200 fine-tuning demonstrations and evaluate each policy over 10 trials. \item \textbf{Make Bouquets:} Tests instruction following and semantic grounding.
+The scene contains five wool flowers; the robot must identify two flowers specified by natural language and place them in a vase.
+We collected 100 demonstrations for each of two flower combinations and evaluated each model 10 times per combination. \end{enumerate}